 According to section 20A of the Israeli tax Ordinance, under certain conditions, a tax deduction for research and development expenditures, including capital expenditures, for the year in which they are incurred.
-These expenses must relate to scientific research and development projects and must be approved by the Office of the Chief Scientist, or the OCS, of the relevant Israeli government ministry, determined by the field of research.
+These expenses must relate to scientific research and development projects in the fields of industry, agriculture, transportation or energy and must be approved by the Office of the Chief Scientist, or the OCS, of the relevant Israeli government ministry, determined by the field of research.
 Furthermore, the research and development must be for the promotion of the company and carried out by or on behalf of the company seeking such tax deduction.
 The amount of such deductible expenses is reduced by the sum of any funds received through government grants for the funding of the scientific research and development projects.
 No deduction under these research and development deduction rules is allowed if such deduction is related to an expense invested in an asset depreciable under the general depreciation rules of the Tax Ordinance.
 Expenditures not so approved are deductible in equal amounts over three years.